 Slovenian: Svinščica or Svinjska / Svinška planina.
 Unclear, whether the name comes from svinja=sow, or svinec=led.

 In this group I will for now not create any mountain page.
 All the main mountains are just humble, rounded elevations in the main ridge.
 But will bring a few ideas how to explore the group.

 The massif is clearly delimited from the other Lavanttal Alps.
 On the north, the Klippitztoerl road pass is delimiting it from the group of Seetal Alps (Seetaler Alpen).
 On the south, the Sau Alps are lowering with many side ridges down to the Drau / Drava valley.
 On the east, the border is the valley of Lavant.
 And on the west, the Gurk river makes a clear border.
-The N-S distance (Klippitztörl - Völkermarkt/Velikovec) is some 35 km, the E-W distance (Wolfsberg - Gurk) is some 28 km.
-As seen on the map below, the main ridge is running in the N-S direction.
+The N-S distance (Klippitztörl - Völkermarkt / Velikovec) is some 35 km, the E-W distance (Wolfsberg - Gurk) is some 28 km.
+As seen on the map right, the main ridge is running in the N-S direction.
 The main summits and crossing route is drawn in red.
-The forrested sothern part can be hiked in all directions, but distances are quite considerable.
+The forrested southern part can be hiked in all directions, but distances are quite considerable.

 For mountain hiking, some 15 km of the northern part are interesting - from the Klippitztörl to the summit of Kleiner Sauofen.
 Due to easy terrain, the massif is of course criss-crossed with marked paths in all sections.
 You can walk (or bike) for days, from one valley to the other, or by the slopes, adapting itinerary accordingly.
 It makes no sense to mention all possibilities or draw the marked paths on a map sketch.
 But the summits, reaching above the timberline are worth to be named.
 In the south-north direction they are: